 Central England Co-op makes top five in annual report of the 100 best performing co-operatives

-Central England Co-op has been named number five in a list of the Top 100 co-operatives in the UK.
+Central England Co-op has been named number five for the second year in a row in a list of the Top 100 co-operatives in the UK.

-The Society, which has over 400 food stores, funeral homes, florists and travel shops across 16 counties, jumped one place from sixth to fifth in the annual list of co-operative businesses based on turnover published as part of the Co-op Economy Report.
+The Society, which has over 400 food stores, funeral homes and florists across 16 counties, remained in the top five of the annual list of co-operative businesses based on turnover (£868,014,000) published as part of the Co-op Economy Report.